 10 oz white chocolate, chopped (be careful, many white chocolates contain gluten.
 I used Ghirardelhi white chocolate baking bars.
 Don’t use the chips because they may contain barley malt)

-a few pinches of Himalayan Pink Salt (I used Maldon Flake Sea Salt but you can also use plain ole salt)
+a few pinches of Himalayan Pink Salt or other finishing salt (I used Maldon Flake Sea Salt but you can also use plain ole salt)

 To Make the Cookies